 - Link building

 - Local SEO with mobile-first in mind

-If you do all the above in the right way, you will have a high likelihood that you will make SEO work for you as a realtor.
+If you do all the above correctly, you will have a high likelihood that you will make SEO work for you as a realtor.

-Additionally, you may get even a better ROI than with PPC advertising, since it was stated that it can be more effective than PPC.
+Additionally, you may get even a better ROI than PPC advertising since it was stated that it can be more effective than PPC.

 Additionally, since buying a house is a major purchase, and these purchases start in 80% of the cases with an online search as a realtor, you will benefit from being visible and having high organic rankings in search engines such as Google.

-But this also means that just by producing short 250 to 500-word articles, not tailored to search phrases that don’t provide value by answering specific questions, the chances are quite low that you will make SEO work for your realtor website.
+But this also means that by producing short 250 to 500-word articles, not tailored to search phrases that don’t provide value by answering specific questions, the chances are pretty low that you will make SEO work for your realtor website.